 Statement of Purpose

-Good statements vary by discipline, but any statement should provide a clear picture of your interests, your background, and your plans.
+Good statements of purpose vary by discipline, but any statement should provide a clear picture of your interests, your background, and your plans.
 Your academic interests should organize your statement.
-Avoid a strictly chronological presentation of your academic development.
+You don’t need to follow a strictly chronological presentation of your academic development.
 Instead, offer an explanation of how relevant experiences (BA project, work, research, coursework) have shaped your interests and relate this explanation to your general statement of purpose.
 You may want to consider including some of the following:

 - Discuss subfields within your discipline that interest you most and how they interrelate